shrirangbagdi/LogParser/README.md

 ## 2. Possible Commands

-In order to run this parser properly, you will have to make sure that you run the commands properly.
-For now there are six possible commands.
+If the program is run using the command line, there are 6 possible commands that the user can run.
 In order to run these commands properly, you must update the source pathway to include a folder as well as a destination pathway inside the property file.
 You must additionally read the [LogParser.properties](https://github.com/shrirangbagdi/LogParser/blob/master/LogParser.properties) file descriptions.
 It contains a list of possible commands that this parser can complete.
 For example, in order to run a file parser the user must include the command number as well as the file in the folder that they want to parse through.

 ## 3. Necessary Libraries